medialize/ally.js/issues.md

 * `SVGElement.focus()` does not exist, so elements cannot be focused programmatically, but they can be tabbed to.
 It can be made available easily: `SVGElement.prototype.focus = HTMLElement.prototype.focus;`
 * `table tr{collapse} td a{visible}` rendered, but has `element.offsetHeight === 0`
 * `table` and `td` are naturally focusable
+* consecutive `object` elements break the tabbing behavior, focus will get stuck on browser chrome

 ## jQuery & jQuery UI ##